 Within the scope of work identified above, Towers Watson's final report in 2009 included an analysis of the Company's compensation as it relates to and supports the Company's business strategy, as well as program assessment and design modification, as appropriate, and a recommended schedule of implementation, as appropriate.
+The Compensation Committee has requested that Towers Watson refresh and update this compensation analysis for 2014.

 In 2010, the Compensation Committee engaged Towers Watson to provide updated information to its 2009 compensation analysis.
 With updated information, and within the scope of work identified above, Towers Watson provided a formal report, analysis and recommendations for CEO compensation and Directors' compensation, including changes to the cash and equity compensation for the CEO and the Directors.
 (For additional information concerning Directors' compensation, please see the section entitled Compensation of Named Executive Officers-Compensation of Directors.)
-Towers Watson also recommended base cash compensation for key contributors between the 25th and 50th percentiles relative to Unitil's peers, taking into consideration performance and value brought to the Company.
+Towers Watson also recommended base salaries for key contributors between the 25th and 50th percentiles relative to Unitil's peers, taking into consideration performance and value brought to the Company.
 The Compensation Committee used this information as a reference for its decisions concerning 2011 executive compensation.
 In addition, Towers Watson provided updated reports on employee benefits and utility industry compensation.

 In 2011, Towers Watson provided the Compensation Committee with updated peer group information on CEO compensation.
 This report showed that Unitil's CEO's base cash compensation was between the 25th and 50th percentiles relative to Unitil's peers.
-Mr. Schoenberger's base cash compensation plus his cash incentive compensation was just above the 25th percentile, and total direct compensation (base cash compensation plus cash incentive compensation plus equity compensation) was just below the 25th percentile.
+Mr. Schoenberger's base salary plus his annual cash incentive compensation was just above the 25th percentile, and total direct compensation (base salary plus annual cash incentive compensation plus equity compensation) was just below the 25th percentile.
 The Compensation Committee used this information as a reference for its decisions concerning 2012 compensation.

 In 2012, at the request of the Compensation Committee, Towers Watson updated its compensation analysis data with information from the 2012 proxy statements filed by comparable utility companies in the 2012 peer group.
-The Compensation Committee used this updated data to analyze Unitil's CEO's compensation relative to the market median.
-The information updated by Towers Watson included a revised comparison of chief executive officer annual compensation, which showed that Mr. Schoenberger's base cash compensation was between the 25th and 50th percentiles relative to Unitil's peers, base cash compensation plus his cash incentive compensation was also between the 25th and 50th percentiles relative to Unitil's peers, and total direct compensation was below the 25th percentile.
+The Compensation Committee used this updated data to analyze Unitil's CEO's compensation relative to the 25th percentile.
+The information updated by Towers Watson included a revised comparison of chief executive officer annual compensation, which showed that Mr. Schoenberger's base salary was between the 25th and 50th percentiles relative to Unitil's peers, base salary plus his annual cash incentive compensation was also between the 25th and 50th percentiles relative to Unitil's peers, and total direct compensation was below the 25th percentile.
 The Compensation Committee used this information as a reference for its decisions concerning 2013 compensation.

 Also in 2012, the Compensation Committee engaged Towers Watson to review and summarize market practices among utilities in connection with incentive plan performance metrics, based on currently available data, and to comment on proposed changes to performance metrics being considered by the Compensation Committee.
-In completing this assignment, Towers Watson used the Towers Watson Annual Incentive Plan Design Survey, as well as anecdotal consulting experience, to benchmark current utility company practices in the area of performance metrics.
-Based on information provided by Towers Watson, as well as management proposals, the Compensation Committee conducted a full review of Incentive Plan performance metrics with regard to continued suitability and relevance.
+In completing this assignment, Towers Watson used the Towers Watson Annual Incentive Plan Design Survey1, as well as anecdotal consulting experience, to benchmark current utility company practices in the area of performance metrics.
+Based on information provided by Towers Watson, as well as management proposals, the Compensation Committee conducted a full review of the annual incentive award performance metrics with regard to continued suitability and relevance.
 The Compensation Committee used this information as a reference for its decisions concerning 2013 compensation.
-See the section entitled Compensation Discussion and Analysis-Incentive Compensation for additional information on the Incentive Plan metrics approved for 2012.
+See the section entitled Compensation Discussion and Analysis-Incentive Compensation for additional information on the annual incentive award metrics approved for 2013.